Liliane-Top/LeetCode/README.md

 # LeetCode
-LeetCode exercises to deepen my understanding about datascrutures and performance
+LeetCode exercises to deepen my understanding about datastructures and performance